contao/core-bundle/README.md

 ]
 ```

-**Note:** You can exchange the `php-http/guzzle6-adapter` with another implementation of the `php-http/client-implementation` package (for available packages see https://packagist.org/providers/php-http/client-implementation).

 Then run `php composer.phar update` to install the vendor files.

+Note that you can exchange the `php-http/guzzle6-adapter` package with any other [HTTP client implementation][4].
+If you already have an HTTP client implementation, you can omit the package entirely.

 Activation